 So, a jockey’s income comes from race winnings, retainer fees, bonuses, sponsorships, and sometimes media work.
 Each of these adds up to create their overall earnings.

-How Much Do Jockeys Make?
+How Much Do Horse Jockeys Get Paid?

 Jockeys’ earnings can vary widely.